Last Updated on

 A few things to touch on before talking about using the business name on logos and business cards making sure to properly select a name for the LLC.
 The first step is to research the LLC name availability with the Secretary of State (or related state registration agency) to ensure the name is unique and available to register.
 Once we know that the name can be registered with the state, it’s important to then make sure the name doesn’t infringe on the rights of others.
 The way to research this is to do a trademark search with the U.S. Patent Trademark Office.

-With the basics of naming an LLC out of the way, let’s get back to answering whether the entity designator needs to be included with the logo or business card.
+With the basics of naming an Limited Liability Company out of the way, let’s get back to answering whether the entity designator needs to be included with the logo or business card.
 The entity designator is the word at the end of a registered business name such as LLC, Limited Liability Company, Limited, etc. Each state has different requirements for naming an LLC and those entity designators have to be used in a specific way.

 Is the word LLC required in a logo?